gvwilson/sensibleadventures/nardica/nardica.md

 "Seems like I don't know nothin' these days."

 "Now that ain't true," Honesty's First said.
-Her face and smile were worn-in versions of her grand-younger's.
+Their face and smile were worn-in versions of their grand-younger's.
-Where Honesty had temporary tattoos, her First had whorling blue lines that turned the scars left by some long-ago accident into rough art.
+Where Honesty had temporary tattoos, their First had whorling blue lines that turned the scars left by some long-ago accident into rough art.

-She tossed the piece of tech she had been cleaning to Iffy.
+They tossed the piece of tech they had been cleaning to Iffy.
 "Any gunna what that's for?"

 Iffy caught the part and turned it over in her hands.